arkharman12/js_userinput_functions/README.md

 A page with one input and one button.
 When the button is pressed, calculates the tip (based on a 10% tip), and the total

 ## Password Protected
-A page with two inputs and one button.
+A page with two inputs and one button. <br>
 First input: "username" <br>
 Second input: "Pa$$w0rd"